UC Master Gardeners of Sacramento County

 • Begin harvesting early season blueberries.

 • Wait one week after berries turn blue before picking for the sweetest taste.
-Ripe blueberries will fall into a bowl or bucket when you gently “tickle” the cluster of berries.
+Ripe blueberries will fall into your hand or a bucket when you gently “tickle” the cluster of berries.

 • Fruit on blueberries grown in afternoon shade will ripen about 1 month later.
 It will not affect the quantity of fruit.

-• Begin harvesting boysenberries, summer-bearing raspberries and black raspberries.
+• Begin harvesting boysenberries, summer-bearing raspberries and strawberries.

 • Harvest blueberries and cane berries about every 3 days to keep up with newly ripened berries.

-• Prevent birds from eating your ripe berries.
-We use a structure made of PVC pipe covered with bird netting for blueberries.
+• To prevent birds from eating your ripe berries, ee use a structure made of PVC pipe covered with bird netting for blueberries.
 Seal openings or birds will sneak through or under.
 Drape netting over trellised cane berries.
 Lift netting to harvest.
+Refer to our video Bird Netting Your Blueberries (2:35 min.).

 • Check irrigation.
 Moist but not wet soil is critical during blueberry and cane berry fruit development.